fringefilmsoz/SIP/Installation.md

 If you want to disable the auto-start, use:

-<pre>sudo update-rc.d sip remove</pre>
+<pre>sudo systemctl disable sip.service</pre>

 If you are developing new features in the code you will find the **restart** command (see below) a quick way to check your changes.

 #### <span class="mw-headline" id="Check_status.2C_start.2C_stop.2C_and_restart_sip.py">Check status, start, stop, and restart sip.py</span>

-If you are using the sip script in /etc/init.d, as described above, you can check if the interval program is running by executing the command:
+If you are using the sip.service script , as described above, you can check if sip is running by executing the command:

-<pre>service sip status</pre>
+<pre>systemctl status sip</pre>

-To start the interval program, execute:
+To start sip, execute:

-<pre>sudo service sip start</pre>
+<pre>sudo systemctl start sip</pre>

-To stop the interval program, execute:
+To stop sip, execute:

-<pre>sudo service sip stop</pre>
+<pre>sudo systemctl stop sip</pre>

 To quickly restart the program after making changes, execute:

-<pre>sudo service sip restart</pre>
+<pre>sudo systemctl restart sip</pre>

 ## using rc.local